ju-c/stars/README.md

 ## Others

+- [ju-c/advanced-django-cheat-sheet](https://github.com/ju-c/advanced-django-cheat-sheet) - A cheat sheet for Django.
-- [louisfb01/start-llms](https://github.com/louisfb01/start-llms) - A complete guide to start and improve your LLM skills in 2024 with little background in the field and stay up-to-date with the latest news and state-of-the-art techniques!
+- [louisfb01/start-llms](https://github.com/louisfb01/start-llms) - A complete guide to start and improve your LLM skills in 2025 with little background in the field and stay up-to-date with the latest news and state-of-the-art techniques!
 - [minimaxir/hacker-news-undocumented](https://github.com/minimaxir/hacker-news-undocumented) - Some of the hidden norms about Hacker News not otherwise covered in the Guidelines and the FAQ.
 - [st3v3nmw/awesome-django-performance](https://github.com/st3v3nmw/awesome-django-performance) - A curated list of libraries, tools, blog articles, and books to help profile and optimize your Django project
 - [public-api-lists/public-api-lists](https://github.com/public-api-lists/public-api-lists) - A collective list of free APIs for use in software and web development 🚀